lankydan/rust-web-with-rocket/rust-web-with-rocket.md

 We are nearly at the end now...
 Don't give up yet!

-The handlers are setup to accept requests to the server but before we can use them the we need to set the base path to the different functions.
-Since they all of the functions in this post are related to people it will be mapped to `/people`.
+The handlers are setup to accept requests to the server but before we can use them the we need to set the routes to the different functions.
+Since all of the functions in this post are related to people it will be mapped to `/people`.
 See the code below on how to do this:
 ```rust
 use people;
 use rocket;